-COLORADO Program components (continued) The statute allows one or more counties represented on a district board of health to, at any time, opt out of an SSP proposed or approved pursuant to this section.
-Miscellaneous provisions § 18-18-430.5 - persons who are participating as an employee, volunteer, or participant in an approved SSP are exempt from criminal prosecution for possession of drug paraphernalia. § 25-20.5-1101 - harm reduction grant program; requires the department to develop and implement a harm reduction grant program to reduce health risks associated with drug use and improve coordination between law enforcement agencies, public health agencies, and community-based organizations; permissible uses of the funding include purchasing and providing sterile equipment and syringe disposal equipment.
-Recently proposed legislation None.
+COLORADO Miscellaneous provisions The statute allows one or more counties represented on a district board of health to, at any time, opt out of an SSP proposed or approved pursuant to this section. § 18-18-430.5 - persons who are participating as an employee, volunteer, or participant in an approved SSP and pharmacists and pharmacy technicians who sell nonprescription needles or syringes are exempt from criminal prosecution for possession of drug paraphernalia. § 25-1-508 - provides that a county board of health or a district board of health shall have and exercise the following specific power and duties: to approve, as provided in § 25-1-520, a clean syringe exchange program proposed by an agency; a county board of health or district board of health shall not be required to approve a proposed program. § 25-20.5-1101 - harm reduction grant program; requires the department to develop and implement a harm reduction grant program to prevent overdose deaths and reduce health risks associated with drug use; permissible uses of the funding include general operating expenses, and direct and indirect project costs, including, but not limited to: 1) trainings relevant to the field of harm reduction that may include overdose prevention, safer substance use practices, safe disposal, and access to and administration of opiate antagonists and drug detection tests; and 2) purchasing and providing sterile equipment non-laboratory synthetic opiate detection tests, and syringe disposal equipment.
+Recently proposed None. legislation

-CONNECTICUT Statute(s) and regulation(s) CONN.
+CONNECTICUT Statute(s) and CONN.
 GEN. STAT.
-ANN. § 19a-124 (West 2021); CONN.
-GEN. STAT.
-ANN. § 21a-65 (West 2021); S.B.
-895, 2021 Leg.
-Sess.
-(Conn.
-2021) Does state allow SSPs by statute/regulation?
-Yes.
+ANN. § 19a-124 (West 2022); CONN.
+GEN. regulation(s) STAT.
+ANN. § 21a-65 (West 2022) Does state allow SSPs by Yes. statute/regulation?
 Do any municipalities or Unknown. counties within state allow or ban SSPs by ordinance or regulation?
 Program components § 19a-124 - the Department of Public Health shall establish, within available appropriations, syringe services programs to enhance health outcomes of people who inject drugs in any community impacted by HIV or hepatitis C and shall establish protocols in accordance with this section.
 The department may authorize programs through local health departments or other local organizations.
 SSPs shall: (1) be incorporated into existing HIV and hepatitis C outreach and prevention programs in the selected communities; (2) provide access to free and confidential exchanges of syringes; provide for safe disposal or exchange of syringes; (3) provide that first-time applicants to the program receive an initial packet of syringes, educational material, and a list of drug counseling services; (4) offer education on HIV, hepatitis C, reduction in harm caused by such viruses, and drug overdose prevention measures and assist program participants in obtaining drug treatment services; (5) provide referrals for substance abuse counseling or treatment; and (6) provide referrals for medical or mental health care.
 SSPs must include an annual evaluation component to monitor the number of syringes distributed and collected, participation rates, the number of participants referred to treatment, and incidence of HIV from injection drug use to determine if there is a reduction as a result of the SSP.
 The local health department or community-based organization of each community conducting an SSP shall submit a report evaluating the effectiveness of the program.
-Miscellaneous provisions § 21a-65 - a manufacturer or wholesaler may sell hypodermic needles and syringes to an SSP; provides that hypodermic needles and syringes in a quantity of 10 or less without a prescription may be provided or sold at retail by an SSP.
+Miscellaneous provisions § 21a-65 - provides that a manufacturer or wholesaler may sell hypodermic needles and syringes to an SSP.
+Hypodermic needles and syringes in a quantity of 10 or less without a prescription may be provided or sold at retail by an SSP.